Ukrainian leaders predict more gruesome discoveries ahead

 “They are waiting for a big battle.
 We saw shells that did not explode.
 It was horrifying,” she said.

-Morozova, 69, said the only news people get is from Russian television and radio.
-She said the Russians handed out humanitarian aid so they could film the distribution.
+Morozova, 69, said only Russian television and radio was available.
+The Russians handed out humanitarian aid, she said, and filmed the distribution.

-Anxious to keep moving away from areas that Russian troops have reached, the couple and others boarded a van that would take them west.
+Anxious to keep moving away from Russian troops, the couple and others boarded a van that would take them west.
 Some will try to leave the country, while others will remain in quieter parts of Ukraine.

 The United Nations estimates the war has displaced at least 6.5 million people within the country.

-The U.N. refugee agency, UNHCR, said that more than 4 million have left Ukraine since Russia launched its invasion on Feb.
+The U.N. refugee agency, UNHCR, said that more than 4 million, half of them children, have left Ukraine since Russia launched its invasion on Feb.
 24 and sparked Europe’s largest refugee crisis since World War II.
-Half of the refugees are children, according to UNHCR and the U.N. children’s agency, UNICEF.

-The International Organization for Migration, which tracks not just refugees but all people on the move from their homes, estimated that more than 12 million people are stranded in areas of Ukraine under attack.
+The International Organization for Migration estimates more than 12 million people are stranded in areas of Ukraine under attack.

-The United Nations’ humanitarian chief told The Associated Press on Thursday that he’s “not optimistic” about securing a cease-fire after meeting with officials in Kyiv and in Moscow this week, underlining the lack of trust the two sides have for one another.
+The United Nations’ humanitarian chief told The Associated Press on Thursday that he’s “not optimistic” about securing a cease-fire after meeting with officials in Kyiv and in Moscow this week, given the lack of trust between the sides.
 He spoke hours after Russian Foreign Minister Sergey Lavrov accused Ukraine of backtracking on proposals it had made over Crimea and Ukraine’s military status.

-It’s not clear how long it will take withdrawing Russian forces to redeploy, and Ukrainian officials have urged people in the country’s east to leave before the fighting intensifies there.
+It’s unclear how long withdrawing Russian forces will take to redeploy.
+Ukrainian officials have urged people in the east to leave before the fighting intensifies there.

 Ukrainian Deputy Prime Minister Iryna Vereshchuk said Ukrainian and Russian officials agreed to establish civilian evacuation routes Thursday from several areas in the Donbas.

-In addition to spurring NATO countries to send more arms, the revelations about possible war crimes led Western nations to step up sanctions, and the Group of Seven major world powers warned that they will continue strengthening the measures until Russian troops leave Ukraine.
+Western nations have stepped up sanctions, and the Group of Seven major world powers warned that they will keep adding measures until Russian troops leave Ukraine.

-The U.S. Congress voted Thursday to suspend normal trade relations with Russia and ban the importation of its oil, while the European Union approved punishing new steps, including an embargo on coal imports.
+The U.S. Congress voted Thursday to suspend normal trade relations with Russia and ban the importation of its oil, while the EU approved other new steps, including an embargo on coal imports.
 The U.N.
 General Assembly, meanwhile, voted to suspend Russia from the world organization’s leading human rights body.

 U.S. President Joe Biden said the U.N. vote demonstrated how “Putin’s war has made Russia an international pariah.”
 He called the images coming from Bucha “horrifying.”